kdraba/polymer-introduction/README.md

 ## Current Step

+### Relative date - a first approach

+Displaying a relative date is easy with Moment.js.
+We simply use [fromNow](http://momentjs.com/docs/#/displaying/fromnow/) in our date formatting function.

+If you take a look at our app [app/scripts/app.js](./app/scripts/app.js) now, you can see that the date is now relativ.
+Are we done yet?
+Not quiet.
+Add a new comment and wait for the relative date to change - but do not wait too long - because it is simply not working yet.

+What is happening?
+Our binding function for formatting the date `[[dateFormat(comment.date)]]` is updated whenever the date of the comment changes.
+But in case of our relative date it is not the date that changes, but its display.
+Hence, our binding is never updated.

+To better tackle that problem, we are going to put the relative date display into its own element in our next commit.

+## Previous Steps

 ### Retrieving inital comments via Ajax

 To retrieve our initial comments via Ajax we first extract our initial list from [app/scripts/app.js](./app/scripts/app.js) into its own JSON file [app/data.json](./app/data.json).
 In order to do so, we replace the date object in our comments with a number value for easier (de-)serialization, i.e. unix seconds timestamp.
 Fortunately we did implement the date format function in a way which is indifferent to that change, so we do not need to change it.